The following are frequently asked questions about Login with Amazon.

 - How do I sign up for Login with Amazon?

-- Before you can use Login with Amazon on a website, you must either register a Security Profile through the Developer Console, or register an application through the App Console (one or the other).
+- Before you can use Login with Amazon on a website, you must register a Security Profile through the Developer Console.

-- If you plan to implement Amazon Pay at launch, register through the App Console using these instructions provided by Amazon Pay.
+- If you plan to implement Amazon Pay at launch, register using these instructions provided by Amazon Pay.

 - I have websites and/or mobile apps registered in both Seller Central (App Console) and the Developer Portal.
 Can I manage all my websites/apps in one place?